 Your baggage allowance will usually be shown on your e-ticket or on the itinerary sent with your paper ticket (if applicable).
-If you are unsure about baggage allowance please contact a Customer Services advisor on 0844 692 6787* (*local rate, calls cost 5.2p per minute, plus network extras).
+If you are unsure about baggage allowance please contact a Sales advisor on 0843 178 6649 (Calls cost 7p per minute, plus your phone company's access charge).

 - Always check the exact hand luggage allowance with your airline prior to packing.
 A general guide is that hand luggage should be a maximum weight of 5 kilos, and dimensions should not exceed 56cm x 45cm, however, some airlines may only allow smaller bags, so it is advisable to check with them first.
 Most airlines have a hand luggage measurement gauge at check-in.

 - Remember to pack your valuables in your hand luggage, and anything you need with you during the flight, like medication and travel documents.

 - Remember that rules regarding liquids remain in place.
 Liquids, gels and cosmetics exceeding 100ml are not permitted in hand luggage, and smaller containers must be taken in a transparent plastic bag.

 - Some items cannot be carried on an aircraft.
 Click here to visit the Government advice page on dangerous and restricted items

 - Find out your free allowance for checked baggage.
 Baggage allowance limits are set by the airlines.
 Your baggage allowance is stated on your e-ticket receipt or paper ticket (where applicable).